 Premier League match previews: Team news, key stats, expected line-ups

-Tottenham vs Aston Villa, Manchester United vs Chelsea among live games on Sky Sports on opening weekend
+Newcastle vs Arsenal and Manchester United vs Chelsea live on Sky Sports on opening weekend

 Leicester vs Wolves - Sunday, 2pm kick-off